 Below, we’re going to outline what it means to be an emotional hostage, what common factors lead to it, how can you tell if you are prone to experiencing it, and what steps you can take to move forward.

-An emotional hostage is someone who is stuck feeling like they don't know what to do in a particular situation or relationship as a result of being emotionally manipulated.
+An emotional hostage is someone who is stuck feeling like they don't know what to do in a particular situation or relationship as a result of someone attempting to emotionally manipulate them.
 There are a broad number of situations to which this applies.
 The range includes low-stress/low-stakes events as well as high-stress/high-stakes events.

 Both situations are examples of being an emotional hostage.
 In both scenarios, someone is either passively or actively forcing you to focus on what they need to the exclusion of your own considerations.
 Both scenarios are also examples of the information asymmetry that accompanies emotional hostage situations.
-Both the friend and the son know something important that they aren't sharing with you.
 Your friend knows when she’s coming out of the house, and your son likely knows that you care about him.

 These are also examples of how being an emotional hostage can vary beyond the difference in stakes and stress already highlighted.
-The son is creating an emotional response (guilt) that he hopes will drive you to do what he wants (let him go to the party).
+The son is creating an emotional response (guilt) that they will drive you to do what they want (let them go to the party).
 The friend, however, may not have the intent to create this emotional response.
-Her actions may be based in thoughtlessness or circumstances beyond her control.
+Their actions may be based in thoughtlessness or circumstances beyond their control.
 Nonetheless, you are still stuck not knowing what to do, and you are essentially held hostage until you learn more information.

-Another way that emotional hostage situations can vary is how often they happen.
+Another way that emotional hostage situations can vary is with regard to their frequency of occurrence.
 For some people, it may happen very rarely.
 Maybe your friend is just late this one time but usually they are punctual.
 For some people, every interaction has the potential to become emotionally taxing.
-If your son tends to blow up over frequently, then you may end up being an emotional hostage with him more often than not.
-This may be a symptom of youth and immaturity, and your son (and others who may hold your emotions hostage) may not intentionally use emotional blackmail.
+If your son tends to blow up over frequently, then you may end up being an emotional hostage with them more often than not.
+This may be a symptom of youth and immaturity, and your son (and others who may hold your emotions hostage) may not intentionally use emotional extortion.
 These feelings holding you hostage, however, may still cause you quite a bit of discomfort and create serious problems in your life.

 Finally, being an emotional hostage may occur only in specific instances, or it can define the way you relate to someone overall.
 There may have been times, for example, where you created a stressful environment for a friend while they waited for you to make up your mind about something important, but you get along well in general.
 Some relationships, however, are constant sources of stress caused by one person’s emotionally taxing behavior.